-A politically exposed person (PEP) is an individual who is or has been entrusted with a prominent public function.
-PEPs are higher-risk customers for financial institutions and Designated Non-Financial Businesses and Professions (DNFBPs) because they have more opportunities than ordinary citizens to acquire assets through unlawful means like embezzlement and bribe-taking and thus are more likely to launder money.
-That said, being a PEP does not in itself equate to being a criminal or suggest a link to abuse of the financial system.
+A politically exposed person (PEP) is an individual with a high profile political role, or who has been entrusted with a prominent public function.
+PEPs represent a higher risk for financial institutions and Designated Non-Financial Businesses and Professions (DNFBPs) because they are more likely to become involved in financial crimes like money laundering or the financing of terrorism than other clients.

-The term “politically exposed person” emerged in the late 1990s in the wake of the Abacha affair, a money laundering scandal in Nigeria which galvanised global efforts to prevent abuse of the financial system by political figures.
-A similar term, often used interchangeably with PEP, is “Senior Foreign Political Figure”.
-Although there is no universal definition of who classes as a PEP, most countries base their definitions on the guidelines created by the Financial Action Task Force (FATF).
-The FATF defines a PEP as:
+The term “politically exposed person”, sometimes used interchangeably with “Senior Foreign Political Figure”, emerged in the late 1990s in the wake of the Abacha Affair: a money-laundering scandal in Nigeria which galvanized global efforts to prevent abuse of the financial system by political figures.
+Although there is no universal definition of a PEP, most countries base their definitions on the guidance issued by the Financial Action Task Force (FATF).
+Following that guidance, financial institutions may categorize PEPs as:

 - Government Officials: Current or former officials appointed to domestic government positions, or positions in a foreign government.
 This may include heads of state or individuals working in executive, legislative, administrative, military, or judicial branches, in elected and unelected roles.